Schendyla antici: Description

-This species exhibits sexual dimorphism in leg number: All eight male specimens have 29 pairs of legs, and all seventeen female specimens have 31 leg pairs.
-This species is whitish with a pale yellowish color on parts of the head, antennae, mouthparts, forcipular segment, and claws of the walking legs.
-The claws of the second maxillae are moderately elongated without spines or filaments.
-Like other centipedes in the genus Schendyla, this species features two pores near the sternite on the basal element of each of the ultimate legs.

-The adult specimens range from 4.5 mm to 8.0 mm in length, and the juvenile female specimens measure about 4 mm long.
-The adult females (with an average length of 6.5 mm) tend to be larger than the adult males (with an average length of 5.8 mm long).
+This species exhibits sexual dimorphism in leg number: All male specimens have 29 pairs of legs, and all female specimens have 31 leg pairs.
+This species is almost white with pale yellowish parts of the head, antennae, mouthparts, forcipular segment, and claws of the walking legs.
+Adult specimens range from 4.5 mm to 8.0 mm in length, and the juvenile female specimens measure about 4 mm long.
+Adult females (with an average length of 6.5 mm) tend to be larger than adult males (with an average length of 5.8 mm long).
 These centipedes are so small that the original description refers to S. antici as a "dwarf" species.

+The dorsal plate on the head is usually 1.4 times longer than wide, with a length/width ratio ranging from about 1.3 to 1.5.
+The clypeus features eight setae, all in the smooth anterior part without reticulation: one pair just below the base of the antennae, then another pair behind the first pair, finally followed by a row of four setae.
+The middle piece of the labrum features ten median denticles rounded like tubercles, whereas each side piece features three longer pointed lateral denticles.
+Each of the mandibles features a dentate lamella with six to eight (usually eight) teeth on one block as well as a pectinate lamella with about 12 to 14 teeth that are translucent like glass.

+The coxosternite of the first maxillae is undivided and lacks lappets, but a slender lappet projects from the basal article of each telopodite of the first maxillae.The claws of the second maxillae are slightly flattened at the distal end and feature no spines or filaments.
+The forcipular coxosternite lacks chitin-lines and is about 1.2 to 1.3 times wider than long.
+The first article of the forcipules features small and indistinct proximal denticles, and the claw of each forcipule features a small basal denticle, but the second and third articles lack denticles.